Allergy to cats: Immunotherapy injections

 Some people with allergies find relief in allergen immunotherapy, a periodic injection therapy designed to suppress the body's natural immune responses to the cat allergens.
 In its early stages, AIT utilized cat dander extract, which consists of microscopic dry skin flakes of cats, but later resorted to Fel d 1 due to issues of standardization.
 One way researchers use Fel d 1 in immunotherapy is through the alteration of its chemical structure.
 Disulfide bonds between Fel d 1 chains were broken to reduce the binding between the allergen and immunoglobulin E (IgE), inhibiting an allergic response.

+Air purifiers

+Air purifiers are used in many places, and for helping subdue cat allergies, it is highly recommended.
+The purifiers catch viruses, dirt, and, in this case, most importantly, cat dander and dust.
+The most common is the HEPA filter that cleanses the air.
+These filters are also the same ones used in planes to circulate air better.

 Cat bathing

 Regularly bathing a cat may remove significant amounts of allergens from fur.
 After bathing, the levels of Fel d 1 on cat skin and fur return within two days of bathing.
-In addition, amounts of Fel d 1 in the surrounding air return after a 24-hour period of bathing the cat.
-Feeding the cat a high quality diet with plenty of omega-3 fatty acids will help keep the coat healthy and minimize dander.
+In addition, amounts of Fel d 1 in the surrounding air return after 24 hours of bathing the cat.
+Feeding the cat a high-quality diet with plenty of omega-3 fatty acids will help keep the coat healthy and minimize dander.

 Development of other treatments

-Development of several human vaccines have been abandoned, including Allervax and Cat-SPIRE.
+Development of several human vaccines has been abandoned, including Allervax and Cat-SPIRE.
 As of 2019, the Swiss company HypoPet AG is developing a vaccine it hopes could be administered to cats to reduce the emission of Fel d 1 proteins.
+More recently, in 2022 at the National Institute of Health they experimented with allergy shots and a monoclonal antibody Tezepelumab.
+Among the tests, the participants given the shot with the Tezepelumab had greater results than the placebo group and the single allergy shot.

+Specialized cat food

+Cat food containing the anti-Fel d 1 IgY antibody found in eggs has been found to reduce Fel d 1 levels in fur.

+Exposure therapy

+Due to cat allergies being caused by saliva or dead skin, people often find exposure therapy to one or a couple of specific cats to be a useful treatment.
+Cat owners with this allergy frequently discover that it is not triggered by their own cat.
+Consequently, long-term exposure helps their bodies acclimate to the allergen.